Scthe/scthe.github.io/content/blog/2023-12-15-vulkan-synchronization/vulkan-synchronization.md

 ## Synchronizing frames in flight and swapchain images

-When [creating the swapchain](/blog/vulkan-initialization/#creating-swapchain), we have also specified `uint32_t minImageCount`.
+When <CrossPostLink permalink="/blog/vulkan-initialization/" paragraph="Creating swapchain">creating the swapchain</CrossPostLink>, we have also specified `uint32_t minImageCount`.
 This parameter is used to hint how many `swapchain images` we would like to create.
 Usually, you will have 2 (double buffering) or 3 images (triple buffering).

 A similar, but unrelated term is `frames in flight`.
 The main idea is that when the GPU is processing commands for frame N, the CPU constructs a list of commands for frame N+1.
 While this sounds simple, there are some less obvious implications.
 If the GPU uses a buffer to render a frame, you should not override its content from the CPU at the same time.
 The easiest solution is to have separate copies per each possible `frame in flight`.
 This only applies to resources that are accessed both from the CPU and GPU, like uniform buffers (CPU updates matrices, etc.).
 Each `frame in flight` has its own command buffers and synchronization objects (which we will see shortly).
 While you can choose as many `frames in flight` as you want, it's almost always going to be either 1 (wait after each frame to not override current values) or 2 (ping-pongs between 2 sets of objects).

 > Finding all resources written to from CPU might seem daunting.
 Until you realize that most CPU writes are done to mapped resources.
 Treat it as a hint that such resources might have to be duplicated for each `frame in flight`.
-As we will see in ["Vulkan resources"](#), using mapped memory that is never changed is suboptimal.
+As we will see in <CrossPostLink permalink="/blog/vulkan-resources/" paragraph="VMA allocations in practice">"Vulkan resources"</CrossPostLink>, using mapped memory that is never changed is suboptimal.

 > The terminology here can get a bit loose, especially on forums.
 A single `frame in flight` often refers to the frame that the GPU is working on right now.
 A CPU might be working on the next frame, but since it's not the frame that the GPU is working on, it's not called in-flight.
 When researching this topic, a lot of times you will have to read between the lines to guess the author's intent.
 Both this article and [Vulkan tutorial](https://vulkan-tutorial.com/Drawing_a_triangle/Drawing/Frames_in_flight) define `frames in flight` as how many frames are being worked on concurrently (either by GPU or CPU).
 It's even more confusing when people equate `frames in flight` with `swapchain images` count.